shalvah/CourseProjects/iot_temperature_reader.md

 it becomes hard to interrupt this.
 I was unable to edit the program or run any new programs via Thonny.
 Eventually I had to upload a new firmware that deleted all files on the chip, then reupload the MicroPython firmware and start again.
 My eventual solution was to add a 5-second delay before entering the loop, which gives me enough time to interrupt via Thonny.
-- **Wi-Fi connection failures or other interruptions**: When I interrupted the program on my PC, it would sometimes fail to connect to Wi-Fi afterwards.
-I never totally solved this, but added a redundancy feature to restart the chip after a while.
+- **Wi-Fi connection failures**:The Pico would sometimes fail to connect to Wi-Fi.
-I also assigned each possible state a colour in the indicator LED, so I could tell at a glance if something was wrong.
+To solve this, I added some code to restart the chip after a number of failed attempts.
+- **Other failures or interruptions**: Sometimes the setup would just stop working.
+Since it's very hard to read the logs directly, I added a step to report exceptions to my remote server before quitting (alternatively, you could restart).
 - **Memory leaks**: A minor problem was running into an "ENOMEM" (out of memory error) after two HTTP requests.
 The solution to this was adding `response.close()` after each request.
 - **Time**: The Pico's onboard clock seems to always start from 1 Jan 2021,